davidbombara/davidbombara.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there, I'm David Bombara, Ph.D. student at the [Harvard John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/).
 I received a bachelor's and master's degree in mechanical engineering at the [University of Nevada, Reno](https://www.unr.edu/).
-I'm interested in:
-- 🤖 machine learning,
-- 📡 signal processing,
-- 🕵️‍♀️ cyber security,
-- 🎹 music.

 To see my work, check out my [projects]({{ site.baseurl }}/projects/) and [publications]({{ site.baseurl }}/publications/).
 Time permitting, I also write [blog posts]({{ site.baseurl }}/blog/).